Christine Kane

 Prior to founding Uplevel You, Kane had a fifteen-year career in the music industry.
 Kane is an American folk singer-songwriter and acoustic guitarist, and she produced seven albums under her own label, Firepink—selling more than 100,000 copies.
-Her album "Rain & Mud & Wild & Green" (2002) was named Best Folk Album by Borders Books and Music.
+Her album "Rain & Mud & Wild & Green" (2002) was named Best Folk Album by Borders.
 Her concert DVD, Live at the Diana Wortham Theatre won a Telly Award.
 And Country star Kathy Mattea recorded Kane's song "Right Out of Nowhere" (written with Steve Seskin).
 Kane has appeared with John Mayer, The Beach Boys, Los Lobos, Nanci Griffith, and Shawn Colvin, among many others.